wetleaf/HP-Project/docs/Prompt Questions.md

-Create an educational worksheet for students aged [Years] on the [Topic] of [Difficulty] difficulty level with [Number] questions.
+Create an educational worksheet for students aged [Years] of [Country] on the [Sub-Topic] of [Difficulty] difficulty level with [Number] questions.

 Instructions:
+1. Do not include space for answers in the worksheet.
-1. Include the answers at the end of the worksheet.
-Do not include the answers in the worksheet.
+2. Include the answers at the end of the worksheet.
-2. Do not include instructions in the worksheet.
+3. Do not include instructions in the worksheet.
-3. Include a mix of question formats, for example: multiple-choice, fill-in-the-blank, and short answer.
+4. Include a mix of question formats, for example: multiple-choice, fill-in-the-blank, and short answer.
+5. If the sub-topic has arguments, subustitute the arguments with numbers for the questions and answers.
-4. If images need to be included, please include them in the worksheet in brackets, such as [], and write an accurate description within the brackets.
+6. If images need to be included, please include them in the worksheet in brackets, such as [], and write an accurate description within the brackets.

 Desired Format:
 ```